Category Archives: Journal Entries

 But at the same time, we heard Smenk’s irritating voice echoing from somewhere deeper inside: “…go and grab the girls’ families.
 You, lure those kids…”

 “We’re done here,” I said to no one in particular.
 And just as the guy was shutting the door, Sera and I shoved it hard, sending him stumbling back behind it.
 Then we converged on Smenk and his henchman and quite thoroughly kicked their assess.
-When it was all over, one of his goons was dead and the rest had been tied up.
+When it was all over, one of his goons was dead and everyone else had been tied up.

 Not gonna lie here.
 I found this all extremely satisfying.